Search Fundamentals

 Learn the fundamentals of MongoDB Search, including lexical search, indexing strategies, and query optimization.
 Understand how to build efficient, full-text search experiences within MongoDB-powered applications.

-Upon completion of the Search Fundamentals skill and skill check, you will earn a Credly Badge that you are able to share with your network.
+Upon completion of the Search Fundamentals skill and assessment, you will earn a Credly Badge that you are able to share with your network.

 Learning Objectives